ezinelony/http-log-monitor/README.md

     We could use the log entry gather information about requests transitions i.e, does requestA always follow requestB? or this is the first time requestC is coming immediately after requestD
-        These could useful in determining abnormal requests For the moment, this program only works on Linux.
-It could be good to propose a Windows version.
+        These could useful in determining abnormal requests For the moment, this program potentially only works on Linux/mac OSX.
+A windows version will be good

    ## ENV Variables